 Kenny Romero says he’s “an old school, stick with the basics” kind of guy.
 You know, the “old school” man whose eyes light up when he talks about his twin daughters and his wife.
 The “back to basics” kind of angler who knows that Hare’s Ear nymphs and Pheasant Tails still get the job done in many situations.
-He’s the kind of guide who knows that it’s about getting clients on fish, sure, but it’s about the experience, too, that people are looking for when they go on a guide trip.
+He’s the kind of guide who knows that it’s about getting clients on fish, sure, but it’s also about the total experience that people have when they go on a guide trip.

 “People come to Colorado for the whole experience.
 When I take them to the Dream Stream or the Canyon, they learn the history of the area, for example, not just the places to fish.”
 When he takes locals on a guide trip, he finds out what sort of a trip they want to get into.
 Big fish?
 Challenging waters?
-Kenny works in the renewable energy division of Colorado Springs Utilities – and he takes that customer service experience to provide the best adventure he can for his fly fishing clients.
+Kenny works in the renewable energy division of Colorado Springs Utilities – and he takes that "customer service" approach to provide the best adventure he can for his fly fishing clients.